Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Pipeline-Behaviors.md

 ## When to Use Custom Pipeline Behaviors

-When possible, prefer data transformation extension points first (for example field, widget, content-item-director, and class-mapping customizations); see [Data Transformation Extensions](Data-Transformation-Extensions.md).
+When possible, start with data transformation extension points (for example field, widget, content-item-director, and class-mapping customizations); see [Data Transformation Extensions](Data-Transformation-Extensions.md).

-Use `IPipelineBehavior` when you need command-flow customization around execution and explicit control over when logic runs.
+Use `IPipelineBehavior` when you need command-flow customization and explicit control over when logic runs.

+Pipeline behaviors are recommended for orchestration and post-import workflows.
+Class mappings can still handle many of these scenarios, but pipelines usually provide better control and efficiency for advanced cases such as cross-entity lookups.
+For a concrete example, see [Example: Global Tags Taxonomy Migration (KX13)](#example-global-tags-taxonomy-migration-kx13), where taxonomy setup runs after `MigrateSitesCommand` and value conversion/schema updates run after `MigratePagesCommand`.

 **Example use cases:**

 - **Create tags from source custom tables (`MigrateSitesCommand`)** - Read source lookup tables and create tags/taxonomies in the target.
 Do this when those tables are only helper data and should not be migrated as final objects.
 - **Fix page data after page import (`MigratePagesCommand`)** - After pages are migrated, add reusable schemas, convert old values (for example `"1|2|3"`) to a new taxonomy JSON format, and remove old fields.
-- **Run commerce commands in a safe order (`MigrateCustomersCommand` / `MigrateOrdersCommand`)** - Add checks so order migration runs only after customer/member data is ready and mapped.
 - **Run many post-page steps in one place** - Use one behavior for `MigratePagesCommand` and call small processor services from it, in a fixed order, with separate error logging for each step.

 ## Accessing Source and Target Data